brunofpessoa/autosave.nvim/README.md

 # autosave.nvim

-**autosave.nvim** is a Neovim plugin that automatically saves your files based on specific events like leaving insert mode or changing text in normal mode.
-It offers customizable options to include or exclude specific directories, configure delay, and enable/disable notifications.
+**autosave.nvim** is a Neovim plugin that automatically saves your files wwhen you leave insert mode or change text in normal mode.
+It offers customizable options to include or exclude specific directories, configure delay, and enable/disable saving notifications.

 ## Features
 - Automatically saves files in specified directories.